We've been featured in:

 You may wish to make yourself familiar with the policies and procedures that the company has in place for grievances.
 So, you could speak to your Human Resources department to access this information.
 You have a legal right to be treated no differently at work because of any claim you may launch against your employer.

-2 – Keeping records of your grievances, type of accident, type of injury, cause of the accident, and any other important details.
+Keeping records of your grievances, type of accident, type of injury, cause of the accident, and any other important details could help support your claim for compensation against your current employer.

 You may also want to contact your Human Resources department and make them aware of what has happened.
 This could give them the chance to begin an investigation regarding your complaint, and they can do this in an official capacity.
 If applicable, it may be a good idea also to make your trade union aware of what has happened, as the representative could give you advice and support on what to do next.